Does your child tell on other kids for every little thing? Learn how to stop tattling with these tips and telling on others once and for all.

-Sometimes you take him seriously and rush to the room to stop his siblings from coloring on the walls.
-Other times, you wave him away, incredulous that he’d even bother to tell you something so petty.
+Sometimes they’re legitimate concerns that cause you to rush to the scene right away.
+Other times, you wave her away, incredulous that she’d even bother to tell you something so petty.
 You can imagine the mixed messages this can send.

-So, when he comes up to you to report on yet another misdeed his sibling did, you can help hone him critical thinking skills instead.
+So, when she comes up to you to report on yet another misdeed her sibling did, you can help hone her critical thinking skills instead.

-After all, you still want him to be able to tell you important things he should be telling you.
-How can you encourage the critical thinking skills that allow him to discern which is which?
+After all, you still want her to be able to tell you serious incidents she should be telling you.
+How can you encourage critical thinking skills and teach good strategies that allow her to discern which is which?

-For one thing, ask questions to assess the situation, like “Is someone hurt?”
+For one thing, ask questions to assess the situation and ensure physical safety, like “Is someone hurt?”

 Or let’s say the misdeed has small consequences, like a sibling had put a toy where it doesn’t usually belong.
 You can ask, “What do you think will happen if your brother does that?”

-Then cap it off by asking, “Do you think you needed to tell me that?”
-This teaches him to use sound judgment instead of telling you every little thing his siblings are doing.
+Then, cap it off by asking, “Do you think you needed to tell me that?”
+This teaches her to use sound judgment instead of telling you every little thing her siblings are doing.

 You can also practice giving hypothetical situations and ask whether each would warrant telling you or not.
-Not sharing a stuffed animal might not be a reason to come up to you, but his brother climbing the bookcase would be.
+Not sharing a stuffed animal might not be a reason to come up to you, but her brother jumping off of the stairs would be.

 5. Promote confidence in solving the problem

-So, encourage her to handle the situation herself.
+So, encourage her to put her problem-solving skills to use and handle the situation herself.
 For instance, give a few suggestions of what she can say to her brothers to get them to stop.
 Ask for suggestions on what she can do.
 And for minor events, you can say, “That sounds like something you can solve!”

 6. Praise positive behavior

-To shift the focus less on the perpetrator and more on your child, focus instead on what she can do.
-While you don’t want to praise tattling, you can always praise and encourage the good behavior you see her doing.
+To shift the focus less on the perpetrator and more on your child, focus instead on what he can do.
+While you don’t want to praise tattling, you can always praise and encourage the good behavior you see him doing.

-If she tattles on her siblings, you can say, “I know it’s tough when you see your brothers behaving that way.
+If he tattles on his siblings, you can say, “I know it’s tough when you see your sisters behaving that way.
 But I love how you know to put things back where they belong instead of making a mess.
 I’m happy you’re helping me keep our home clean!”

 Explain that we can’t always change other people, and tattle telling on them is rarely the right decision.
-Instead, she can focus on herself—that the most important thing she can do is to keep behaving well.
+Instead, he can focus on himself—that the most important thing he can do is to keep behaving well.